wmjae/cometbft/docs/references/architecture/tendermint-core/adr-025-commit.md

 **Other BlockIDs**: We use a single byte to indicate which blockID a `CommitSig` is for.
 The only options are:
-    - `Absent` - no vote received from the this validator, so no signature
+    - `Absent` - no vote received from this validator, so no signature
     - `Nil` - validator voted Nil - meaning they did not see a polka in time
     - `Commit` - validator voted for this block